Opioid Crisis: Learn How You Can Help

 From Del Ray to Old Town to the West End, the consequences of opioid misuse and addiction are being felt by people throughout our community.
 Those impacted range from persons with addiction and their children and families to their neighborhoods and schools, as well as to their employers and the many City and other professionals performing their work in Alexandria.

 City staff are working together to respond locally to this crisis through the Opioid Work Group.
 Through the links on this page, you can learn more about the crisis, the Opioid Work Group and what you can do to help.
 Also visit knowrx.org, a regional information site created by Behavioral Health Wellness staff from CSBs across Northern Virginia.
+For information about the Governor's Task Force on Prescription Drug and Heroin Abuse in Virginia, visit curbthecrisis.com.

 If you need immediate help, dial 911.